Everything You Need to Know about Solar Panels in Winter

-Is it true that solar panels can’t generate energy during the winter?
+Is it true that solar panels in winter can’t generate energy?
 Thankfully, no. While winter weather can reduce the amount of energy you produce in the winter months, your panels will continue to work just fine.

 There are two reasons that winter can cause less energy production:

 - Heavy snowfall may cover your panels, temporarily stopping them from absorbing the sun’s light